Case study: Diabetes Structured Education in Devon

 • People living with significant obesity who experience stigma

-We utilise a remote first approach (digital, telephone or video), supported by our NHS Digital approved app or email/printed materials, and have experience in delivering hybrid models of care and triaging participants to the right intensity and mode of support for them.
+We utilise a remote first approach (digital, telephone or video), supported by our NHS Digital funded app or email/printed materials, and have experience in delivering hybrid models of care and triaging participants to the right intensity and mode of support for them.

 Oviva Diabetes Support in Devon